mengdi-li/awesome-RLAIF/README.md

 This approach is often used in scenarios where the RL agent needs to learn from **limited human or expert feedback or when the reward signal from the environment is sparse or unclear**.
 It can also be used to **accelerate the learning process and make RL more sample-efficient**.
 Reinforcement Learning from AI Feedback is an area of ongoing research and has applications in various domains, including robotics, autonomous vehicles, and game playing, among others.

+## Note
+Some of the papers are not exact RLAIF methodologies but closely related, for example, some of them use SFT instead of RL for parameter tuning based on AI feedback/generations, MPC instead of RL policies for robotic control.
+Since RLAIF research is still in its early stage, we think that these relevant papers should be of benefit to the community, so we have included them in this reading list.
+Careful tags have been added to facilitate paper search.

 ## Papers

 ```